MEGA: Masked Generative Autoencoder for Human Mesh Recovery

 Abstract

-Human Mesh Recovery (HMR) from a single RGB image is a highly ambiguous problem, as similar 2D projections can correspond to multiple 3D interpretations.
-Nevertheless, most HMR methods overlook this ambiguity and make a single prediction without accounting for the associated uncertainty.
+Human Mesh Recovery (HMR) from a single RGB image is a highly ambiguous problem, as an infinite set of 3D interpretations can explain the 2D observation equally well.
+Nevertheless, most HMR methods overlook this issue and make a single prediction without accounting for this ambiguity.
 A few approaches generate a distribution of human meshes, enabling the sampling of multiple predictions; however, none of them is competitive with the latest single-output model when making a single prediction.
 This work proposes a new approach based on masked generative modeling.
 By tokenizing the human pose and shape, we formulate the HMR task as generating a sequence of discrete tokens conditioned on an input image.
 We introduce MEGA, a MaskEd Generative Autoencoder trained to recover human meshes from images and partial human mesh token sequences.
 Given an image, our flexible generation scheme allows us to predict a single human mesh in deterministic mode or to generate multiple human meshes in stochastic mode.
-MEGA enables us to propose multiple outputs and to evaluate the uncertainty of the predictions.
 Experiments on in-the-wild benchmarks show that MEGA achieves state-of-the-art performance in deterministic and stochastic modes, outperforming single-output and multi-output approaches.

 Architecture of the model